Strathglass: History

 Strathglass has been carved out by water and glacial action along the line of the Strathglass Fault through Loch Eil Group psammites of the Loch Ness Supergroup.
 The northeast–southwest aligned fault is a Caledonoid tectonic feature.
 The floor of the valley is formed from alluvium deposited by the river, backed by remnant river terraces in places.

-The Christianisation of the Picts and Gaels of Strathglass is believed to have been spearheaded by Irish missionaries of the Celtic Church from Iona Abbey, during the Abbacy of St Columba's kinsman and immediate successor, St Baithéne mac Brénaind, who is referred to in Strathglass as St Bean.
+The Christianisation of the Picts and Gaels of Strathglass is believed to have been spearheaded by Irish missionaries of the Celtic Church from Iona Abbey, during the abbacy of St Columba's kinsman and immediate successor, St Baithéne mac Brénaind, who is referred to in Strathglass as St Bean.

-Beginning on 27 May 1700, underground Catholic Bishop Thomas Nicolson had visited Strathglass.
-In his later Report, the Bishop had described the region, unlike the Hebrides, as so abundant with trees that the local population lived in wattle and daub houses instead of dry stone and thatch crofts.
-The Bishop explained, "They are called Criel Houses, because the larger timbers are interlaced with wickerwork in the same way baskets are made.
+Beginning on 27 May 1700, underground Catholic bishop Thomas Nicolson had visited Strathglass.
+In his later report, Nicolson had described the region, unlike the Hebrides, as so abundant with trees that the local population lived in wattle and daub houses instead of dry stone and thatch crofts.
+He explained, "They are called Criel Houses, because the larger timbers are interlaced with wickerwork in the same way baskets are made.
 They are covered outside with sods, or divots.
 All of the houses on the mainland, wherever we went, are built in this fashion, except those of the lairds and principal gentry.
 Strathglass is partly inhabited by Frasers, whose chief is Lord Lovat, and partly by Chisholms under the Laird of Strathglass.
 These latter are all Catholics."

-According to Alexander Mackenzie, the once heavily populated Strathglass began to empty of its people, first through voluntary emigration and the estate clearances ordered by Mrs. William Chisholm of Chisholm in 1801, "In 1801, no less than 799 took ship at Fort William and Isle Martin from Strathglass, The Aird, Glen Urquhart, and the neighbouring districts, all for Pictou, Nova Scotia; while in the following year 473 from the same district left Fort William for Upper Canada, and 128 for Pictou.
+The once heavily populated Strathglass began to empty of its people, first through voluntary emigration and the estate clearances ordered by Mrs. William Chisholm of Chisholm in 1801, "In 1801, no less than 799 took ship at Fort William and Isle Martin from Strathglass, The Aird, Glen Urquhart, and the neighbouring districts, all for Pictou, Nova Scotia; while in the following year 473 from the same district left Fort William for Upper Canada, and 128 for Pictou.
 Five hundred and fifty went aboard another ship at Knoydart, many of whom were from Strathglass.
 In 1803, four different batches of 120 souls each, by four different ships, left Strathglass, also for Pictou; while not a few went away with emigrants from other parts of the Highlands."

-For these reasons, Odo Blundell commented ruefully in 1909 that the language, customs, and oral tradition of Strathglass were better preserved in Nova Scotia than at home.
+Odo Blundell commented in 1909 that the language, customs, and oral tradition of Strathglass were better preserved in Nova Scotia than at home.